Menu expanded at Parliament canteen: Buffet for Rs 70, aloo bonda at Rs 10

 The currency cost of the chicken biriyani is Rs 70 while in the case of the mutton biriyani, the price currently is Rs 100.
 The price of a plate of green salad has gone up from Rs 10 to Rs 25.

 Last year the contract with the Northern Railways which was running the canteen since 1968 was scrapped.
-During a normal session, an average 4,500 people eat at the Parliament everyday.
-During the 2019-20 fiscal, of the 17 crore annual subsidy, only Rs 24 lakh was spent on the account of MPs.
+During a normal session, an average 4,500 people eat at the Parliament every day.
+During 2019-20 fiscal, of the 17 crore annual subsidy, only Rs 24 lakh was spent on the account of MPs.
 There remaining was accounted by officials, visitors and personnel.